toonchavez8/Unir-Notes/FrontEnd-Masters/04-Build-Ai-agent/03-Single-Turn-Evals.md

 Without evals, you're flying blind.
 You might think your agent is working great based on a few manual tests, but in production it could be failing in ways you never anticipated.

+### **Deterministic**

+- Same input → same output

+- Every time, no exceptions

+- Behavior is predictable and reproducible

+- Example:

+    - A function like `f(x) = x * 2` is deterministic.

+    - If you call it 100 times with `x = 5`, you always get `10`.

+### **Non-deterministic**

+- Same input → output might vary

+- System might use randomness, timing, or external state

+- Example:

+    - A function that returns a random number.

+    - Or code depending on thread scheduling, network latency, etc.

 ## Offline Vs Online Evals

 ### Offline Evals